robotdad/GPIO_IOToggle_TrustZone_Discovery_U5/README.md

 I have included the steps for creating git repos and connecting them to GitHub below.
 If you are following along with those steps as well you need git and the GitHub cli installed.

-# GTZC_TZSC_MPCBB_TrustZone example from CubeMX
+# GPIO_IOToggle_TrustZone example from CubeMX

-In CubeMX go to example selector, search for the Nucleo-L552ZE-Q in the board name, find the GTZC_TZSC_MPCBB_TrustZone example, select it, and start project.
+In CubeMX go to example selector, search for the Discovery-B-U585I-IoT2A in the board name, find the GPIO_IOToggle_TrustZone example, select it, and start project.
 This will prompt you for a location for the project, pick a location and open with CubeMX.

 Go to the Project Manager tab, select STM32CubeIDE as the toolchain with Generate Under Root selected, now generate the code.
 Ignore the warnings that pop up.